 “Camp chairs circled around the campfire.
 Everyone’s huddled around with their favorite drinks with their faces aglow.
 For as long as the logs are burning, the trials of hectic life are forgotten.”

-Roast Marshmallows & Make S’mores
+Roasting Marshmallows & Making S’mores

-RELATED: How to Make Perfect S’mores on Your Camping Trip
+✰✰ RELATED ✰✰ How to Make Perfect S’mores on Your Camping Trip

 Just like the cowboys and pioneers did centuries ago, grilling and cooking over the campfire still is one of the most fun things to do around the campfire.

 Make Pudgie Pies

 Listening to the strumming of a guitar around the campfire is so relaxing.
 But, if you have a group of campers who all play their own instruments, you could form your own duet, triplet or quartet!

-Whether it’s a rehearsed event or sharing spooky tales, it’s one of the favorite things campers of all ages love to do.
+Whether it’s a rehearsed event or sharing spooky tales, storytelling is amongst the most favorite things campers of all ages love to do.
 Of course, no campout is complete without hearing the good ole dad jokes too!

-RELATED: How to Become a Great Campfire Storyteller
+✰✰ RELATED ✰✰ How to Become a Great Campfire Storyteller

-Scary Tales & Urban Legends
+Tell Scary Tales & Urban Legends

 Even though those scary stories never really happened, the tales seem to get bigger, better and even scarier.
-But it’s all in the imagination and creativity of the storyteller.
+It’s all in the imagination and creativity of the storyteller.

 Make Magic Fire!